macmule/AutoCasperNBI/README.md

 GitHub repo is here: https://github.com/macmule/AutoCasperNBI

 Latest built beta can be downloaded from:  https://pentland-brands.box.com/shared/static/mppkb45edd5fxp1s8sv4.dmg

 ISSUES

 Currently, AutoCasperNBI checks that 20GB of space is free..
 But i’ll amend later to actually size needed.

+Please tun from /Applications (I’ll make a check for that later).

+Tracking an issue with some NFS served .nbi’s hanging on restart.

+Casper Imaging 9.3-1 should not be used due to a bug that stops OS restart

 VERSIONS

+0.7
+— Uncommented out /Library/Fonts/*
+— Amended log to ~/Library/Log/AutoCasperNBI/AutoCasperNBI-date.log
+— Added tee command to log NetBoot creation
+— Added more info of OS build & app version to log
+— Added prompt to select location to save .nbi to

 0.6
 — Removed pmset commands from Boot.sh
 — Commented out /Library/Fonts/*
 — Added logging to ~/Library/Log/AutoCasperNBI.log (at some point we’ll add LoginLog) — Added prompt to select location to created NBI
--- Disabled NetBoot Description for now

 0.5
 — Commented out rc.netboot install to fix Casper Imaging hang